pyomeca/bioptim/README.md

 holonomic_constraints.add("holonomic_constraints", HolonomicConstraintsFcn.function, **kwargs)
 bio_model.set_holonomic_configuration(holonomic_constraints, independent_joint_index, dependent_joint_index)
 ```
-Two dynamics are implemented in the differential algebraic equations handling constraints at acceleration-level in
+Two dynamics are implemented in the differential algebraic equations handling constraints at the acceleration level in
 constrained_forward_dynamics(...).
-And the other was inspired by Robotran which uses index reduction methods to satisfy
+Moreover, the other was inspired by Robotran, which uses index reduction methods to satisfy
 the constraints: partitioned_forward_dynamics(...)
 ### Class VariationalBiorbdModel
-The `VariationalBiorbdModel` class is implementing a BioModel of the biorbd dynamics library.
+The `VariationalBiorbdModel` class implements a BioModel of the biorbd dynamics library.
 It is used in Discrete
-Mechanic and Optimal Control (DMOC) and in Discrete Mechanics and Optimal Control in Constrained Systems (DMOCC).
+Mechanic and Optimal Control (DMOC) and Discrete Mechanics and Optimal Control in Constrained Systems (DMOCC).
-Since the class inherits from `HolonomicBiorbdModel`, all the methods of `HolonomicBiorbdModel` and `BiorbdModel` are
+Since the class inherits from `HolonomicBiorbdModel`, all the `HolonomicBiorbdModel` and `BiorbdModel` methods are
 available.
 This class is used in `VariationalOptimalControlProgram`.
 You can refer to the examples in
 `bioptim/examples/discrete_mechanics_and_optimal_control` to see how to use it.
-Some methods may not be interfaced yet, it is accessible through:
+Some methods may not be interfaced yet; it is accessible through:

 ```python
 bio_model = VariationalBiorbdModel("path/to/model.bioMod")